 TWCTC’s 16-month program is divided into four sections: Practicum, Internship I, Internship II, Internship III.
 Common tasks will the similar across all sections.
 Clinical supervisors may be changed section to section.
 During the course of the program each intern will have a minimum of two clinical supervision experiences.

 The Practicum is twelve to twenty hours a week of intensive experience in learning the basics of individual, couple and family counseling.
 Practicum students observe staff and interns, co-counsel and take responsibility for appropriate cases with close supervision.
-The practicum is only available in cooperation with area universities.

 The internship is twenty to thirty hours a week intensive experience of training in counseling, including individual, couple, family and group therapy experiences.
 The internship program is ideal for individuals wishing to work in private practice, community mental health or faith-based related agencies.